ad1tyaaa/100days/round-1.md

 ## day 59 : 04 February 2024

 I didn't study DSA yesterday.
 I was studying for GATE.
 But well, today I continued with LL.
 And, LL is hard all right.
 I think I should have finished singly LL on 2nd only.
 Today I counldn't complete it.
 It was feeliing incomplete.
 I completed the video till the end of Singly LL, but, I think I'm going to be doing singly LL again on my own, writting the functions and everything by own intuition.
 Hopefully then I'll have decent understanding of it.
 I am feeling that tomorrow I'll be able to understand everything about Singly LL.
 That's it for today.
 Gud Night. 🥲

+## Update : Hiatus ?
+(I want to find the **missing piece**)

+So, I have been doing this for 6+ months now, although I've only amanged to reach close to 60 days.
+I do think I have made some progress.
+But, still given the timeframe that it has taken.
+And today, it kind of hit me when I thought about it.
+When I started, I thought if I manage to finish Recursions, then I'll definitely be a lot better than from when I was just starting with "hello world", and though I've passed that point if I'm being really honest, I don't feel anything different.
+I still feel like the same dumb guy who started this journey with "hello world".
+There is nothing different, even after finished till 60 days.
+I mean even to this day, I feel like this has turned into a habit.
+It shouldv'e roght ?
+I've been at it for more than 6 months now.
+Sure, I've been very inconsistent, but I have tried to do it.
+The 500+ lines of this document are the proof.
+But, I've gotten nowhere.

+The biggest thing really is that, I don't know if I'll ever be the guy I want to be if I just keep doing this.
+Atleast, there should have been some kind of sign ?

+And, the thing is even now, I don't think it's all just useless.
+It's either that, or I'm terribly hopeless.
+But, what all this really makes me feel is a very simple thing.
+And, I might just be wrong about this, but, I think there is just one really small piece to this, somethng that should have been very easy to fin and put in place but, I've overlooked it.
+And, if I just manage to find that one small thing out, I'd have achieved it.

+So, I think for now, I should take a break.
+Not, procrastinate.
+I'm probably going to be studying LL from myCodeSchool's youtube videos on Data Structures.
+I think Love Babbar's video on LL is bad.
+Atleast, for me it is.
+So, I'm gonna learn LL elsewhere.
+Hopefully, I resume 100days in a few days and it doesn't become another of my procrastination vacations.
+And, most importantly, I hope I find the missing piece.